Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Derivation of the antenna contribution to the RC -factor

 Replacing $S_{ij}^{\prime}$ by its expression from (\ref{eq:Sp}), and noticing that the antenna radiation efficiency $e_{\mathrm{r}}=\sum_{i}\left|S_{i0}\right|^{2}=\sum_{j}\left|S_{0j}\right|^{2}$, the previous equation can be rewritten:

-By definition, and according to the convention introduced in \cite{Green1963}, the structural mode of the antenna $Q$-factor corresponds to the antenna $Q$-factor when $\Gamma_{\mathrm{L}}=0$ .
-Therefore, we introduce the structural antenna $Q$-factor $Q_{\mathrm{s}}$ that is given by
+By definition, and according to the convention introduced in \cite{Green1963}, the structural mode of the antenna's contribution to the RC $Q$-factor corresponds to the antenna $Q$-factor when $\Gamma_{\mathrm{L}}=0$.
+Accordingly, we introduce the structural component $Q_{\mathrm{s}}$ given by

 Equation (\ref{eq:Q}) can therefore be rewritten as